Chautauqua Rails-to-Trails:

 Though mostly a continuous system of trails from Sherman north to Brocton, some segments of the Chautauqua Rails-to-Trails system go by other names (see below).
 All the trails are primarily grassy but some portions are gravel or crushed stone.
-They are handicapped accessible but can be rough going in places.
-In addition, cycling is popular, though hybrids and mountain bikes might be better suited for travel than road bikes.
+As the experience can be challenging in some areas, mountain bikes are recommended.

 The scenic Chautauqua Rails-to-Trails travel through woodlands, wetlands and meadows, where wildflowers abound in spring and wildlife year-round, including beaver, turkey and deer.
 In winter the trail is popular with both cross-country skiers and snowmobilers; however, the trailhead parking lots are not plowed, so users must park along side roads.